Friday, April 23, 2010

 29 Promote, then, as an object of primary importance, institutions for the general diffusion of knowledge.
 In proportion as the structure of a government gives force to public opinion, it is essential that public opinion should be enlightened.

 30 As a very important source of strength and security, cherish public credit.
 One method of preserving it is, to use it as sparingly as possible; avoiding occasions of expense by cultivating peace, but remembering also that timely disbursements to prepare for danger frequently prevent much greater disbursements to repel it; avoiding likewise the accumulation of debt, not only by shunning occasions of expense, but by vigorous exertions in time of peace to discharge the debts, which unavoidable wars may have occasioned, not ungenerously throwing upon posterity the burthen, which we ourselves ought to bear.
 The execution of these maxims belongs to your representatives, but it is necessary that public opinion should cooperate.
-To facilitate to them the performance of their duty, it is essential that you should practically bear in mind, that towards the payment of debts there must be Revenue; that to have Revenue there must be taxes; that no taxes can be devised, which are not more or less inconvenient and unpleasant; that the intrinsic embarrassment, inseparable from the selection of the general_george_washington_1777_lgproper objects (which is always a choice of difficulties), ought to be a decisive motive for a candid construction of the conduct of the government in making it, and for a spirit of acquiescence in the measures for obtaining revenue, which the public exigencies may at any time dictate.
+To facilitate to them the performance of their duty, it is essential that you should practically bear in mind, that towards the payment of debts there must be Revenue; that to have Revenue there must be taxes; that no taxes can be devised, which are not more or less inconvenient and unpleasant; that the intrinsic embarrassment, inseparable from the selection of the proper objects (which is always a choice of difficulties), ought to be a decisive motive for a candid construction of the conduct of the government in making it, and for a spirit of acquiescence in the measures for obtaining revenue, which the public exigencies may at any time dictate.

 31 Observe good faith and justice towards all Nations; cultivate peace and harmony with all.
 Religion and Morality enjoin this conduct; and can it be, that good policy does not equally enjoin it?
 It will be worthy of a free, enlightened, and, at no distant period, a great Nation, to give to mankind the magnanimous and too novel example of a people always guided by an exalted justice and benevolence.
 Who can doubt, that, in the course of time and things, the fruits of such a plan would richly repay any temporary advantages, which might be lost by a steady adherence to it ?
 Can it be, that Providence has not connected the permanent felicity of a Nation with its Virtue?
 The experiment, at least, is recommended by every sentiment which ennobles human nature.
 Alas! is it rendered impossible by its vices ?